jasongraf1/relativizers/README.md

 Documentation and R code for multinomial analysis of English restrictive relativizers, as reported in Grafmiller, Szmrecsanyi & Hinrichs (forthcoming).

-## Organization
+## Organization of repository

 This repository contains all the necessary files for reproducing the analysis, including the dataset and R code, along with some additional documentation.
-The files are organized into the following directories:
+The files are organized into the following subdirectories:
+- **R*
+- **data**
+- **documents*

 #### *R*